ryanbmarx/lake-michigan-water-stories/README.md

 [] Story link for each asset
-[] Redirects made, with extra attention paid to SEO-friendly and misspelled variants
+[] Redirects made, with extra attention paid to SEO-friendly and misspelled variants [] Have you tested all redirects and story link urls?

 Assumptions
 -----------